josephwright/josephwright.github.io/_posts/2010-05-23-from-newcommand-to-newdocumentcommand.md

 <!-- {% endraw %} -->

-Here, ‘`s`’ represents a star argument.
+Here, '`s`' represents a star argument.
 You'll see that it ends up as `#1`, while the mandatory argument is `#2`.
 You'll also see that there needs to be a test to see if there is a star (`\IfBooleanTF`).
 This doesn't mention stars as the test can be used for other things.

 ## Summing up